SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/consuming-tenant-admin/cta.md

 ### [Billing Management](../billing/billingmanagement.md)
 The [Microsoft Cost Management portal](https://portal.azure.com/#view/Microsoft_Azure_CostManagement/Menu/~/overview/openedBy/AzurePortal) provides a comprehensive overview of your costs, allowing you to track and analyze your spending for SharePoint Embedded application.
 This guide walks you through the steps to view your billing details and SharePoint Embedded consumption in the Microsoft Cost Management portal.

+### Invalid Billing/Turn off SharePoint Embedded
+If you turn off SharePoint Embedded or disconnect the linked Azure subscription, all users will immediately lose access to any application built on the service along with any read and write permissions.